JacobWashburn-USDA/MatchPlant/9_spatial_stats_extractor/README.md

    - Must contain geospatial reference information (CRS)
 - CSV Bounds File:
    - Contains transformation parameters for bounding boxes
-   - This file will come from the output of module8 of the processing pipeline
+   - This file will come from the output of module 8 of the processing pipeline
    - Format requires 11 columns with the following structure:
      - Columns 0-5: Affine transformation parameters
      - Columns 6-8: Additional parameters
      - Column 9: String containing pixel dimensions for the bounding box
-     - Column 10: Additional information
+     - Column 10: file name
-   - Example of CSV bounds file structure (first rows of 8568 rows × 11 columns):
+   - Example of CSV bounds file structure:

 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 |
 |---|---|---|---|---|---|---|---|---|---|---|